-The Pennsylvania Supreme Court adopted a law called the "implied warranty of habitability" to ensure that tenants have safe and decent housing.
-This means that every landlord in Pennsylvania must make the repairs needed to keep the rental housing in a safe, sanitary and liveable condition.
+When you rent a home in Pennsylvania, there is included in every lease, something called an "implied warranty of habitability" to ensure that tenants have safe and decent housing.
+This means that every landlord in Pennsylvania must make the repairs needed to keep the rental housing in a safe, sanitary and livable condition.

 The law does not require that the landlord provide a perfect dwelling.
 A landlord is not required to provide paint to beautify the rental housing.
 The landlord is not required to repair damages caused by the tenant.

 Only serious defects are covered under the law.
 For example, a badly leaking roof, a broken furnace, plumbing that doesn't work, broken floors, dangerous wiring or lack of water are all things that must be repaired by your landlord.
 If the landlord does not make the repairs, then the implied warranty of habitability gives tenants the right to repair defects and deduct the cost from future rental payments.

 The implied warranty law applies to all oral or written rental leases for apartments, houses, mobile homes or other dwellings in Pennsylvania.
 The right to safe and decent housing cannot be given up in the lease.
 The landlord must provide you with safe and decent housing, even if you sign a lease that says that you take the apartment or house "as is."

 You have the right to deduct the cost of necessary repairs from future rents if the landlord fails to make repairs.
 To protect your rights under the implied warranty law, you must complete the following steps: